BrunoReX/jSearchmonkey/README.md

 	* Results table: If number of hits exceeds the limit, then show this e.g. >999
 * Result summary:
 	* Report current search parameters to the search summary
-	* When performing a filename search (no content) show user message in the hits tab
 * General:
 	* General options: Use power search check button